Posted on November 14, 2018 in Personal Injury

 Social media is a large part of many of our lives, with people in all generations taking to the internet to connect with their families, friends, and the rest of the world.
 These platforms are such a prevalent part of our lives that we don’t even think twice about sharing where we are, what we’re doing, and what we had for lunch.
 While posting online may seem harmless, it can come with consequences if you’re in the middle of a personal injury claim.

 Social media platforms are part of the public record, meaning that anything posted to one can become evidence in court.
 If you’re in the midst of a legal matter, the last thing you want is for a simple Twitter or Facebook post to ruin your chances of receiving compensation for your injuries.
+If you or a loved one has been seriously injured due to negligence, call an experienced Las Vegas injury attorney at Cogburn Law Offices today for a free case consultation.

 How Can Social Media Impact a Personal Injury Case?